kswope/book-learnin/README.md

 > Debugging is twice as hard as writing the code in the first place.
+Therefore,
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
+> if you write the code as cleverly as possible, you are, by definition, not
+> smart enough to debug it.

+1. A test is straightforward if its purpose is immediately understandable.

+2. A test is well defined if running the same test repeatedly gives the same result.

+3. A test is independent if it does not depend on any other tests or external data to run.

+4. A truthful test accurately reflects the underlying code—it passes when the underlying code works, and fails when it does not.
+This is easier said than done.

+And here we have an inadvertent admission, TDD is bullshit

+> When the main cases are done, you try to think of ways to break the existing
+> code.
+Sometimes you’ll notice something as you’re writing code to pass a
+> previous test, like, “Hey, I wonder what would happen if this argument were
+> nil?”
+Write a test that describes what the output should be and make it pass.
+> Refactoring gets increasingly important here because special cases and error
+> conditions tend to make code complex, and managing that complexity becomes
+> really important to future versions of the code.
+The advantage of waiting to
+> do special cases at the end is that you already have tests to cover the
+> normal cases, so you can use those to check your new code each step of the
+> way.

 ## Effective Ruby